-For the installation of a central vacuum filtered unit in a 2,000 sq.ft. home, expect to pay $400 to $1,500 in labor and $400 to $2,000 in materials, for a total cost of $800 to $3,500.
+For the installation of a central vacuum filtered unit in a 2,000 sq.ft. home, expect to pay $400 to $1,500 in materials and $400 to $2,000 in labor, for a total cost of $800 to $3,500.
 Most homeowners opt to hire a professional for the installation of their central vacuum system.
 Labor costs vary depending on the type of system.
 You can expect to pay less for the new construction of a 2,000 sq.ft. home using a filtered system, compared to a retrofit which will typically double in cost.
 You can hire a handyman with an average hourly rate of $50 to $100 or $60 to $120 for a journeyman or master electrician.

 The first step in installing a central vacuum system is installing the main unit, typically placed in the laundry room, garage, basement, or utility room.
 Some units are required to be placed against the wall if they need to vent outside.
 From there, PVC pipes are run to each outlet in the system.
 Because the hose reaches about 30 to 35 feet, you need various outlets so that there is a slight overlap in areas.
 This process is easiest in new construction before the walls are framed.
 However, in a retrofit, the pipes are usually run into the attic or through closets, then dropped down through the walls to the outlet, so the only hole cut in the wall is at the outlet.
 The biggest issue is making sure there are no existing pipes or wires where the vacuum pipe needs to be.
 The entire process takes one to two days to complete, depending on the size of the home and whether this is new construction or a retrofit.

 Some factors play a large role in the cost of a central vacuum system.
 These include the total number of outlets needed, the extra accessories, the brand, and whether the system is installed as part of a new construction or retrofitted to an already built home.
 The more outlets required, the more the system costs.
 Adding a central vacuum to an existing home requires more work than adding it before the drywall is installed.
 In new construction, you won’t need to get behind walls to set up the wiring and vacuum pipes.
 With an existing home, you have to break the drywall to do this.
 One other thing to remember is that the required components, including tubing, outlets, hose, power brush, power unit, and cleaning attachment, typically come with the system when purchased.
 However, if you opt for extra accessories and additional attachments, expect costs to go up.
 Overall, the required components range from $8 to $2,000, depending on the price and size.

 An important consideration to purchasing the best central vacuum unit for your home or space is making sure it is sized correctly.
 You want to ensure that it is sized not only by the size of your home but also by the length of the PVC pipe.
 It is usual to purchase a vacuum that covers twice the total square feet of your home for optimal performance.
 However, you can purchase units with extra-large collection units.
 The most important rating to look for to ensure that your system is sized correctly for the length of the PVC pipe is the “waterlift” rating.
 This rating refers to the suction power of the pipe and determines how well the unit picks up dirt through the piping.
 This number varies among different models.
 Smaller units typically have a waterlift rating of 105 to 120 inches, which can handle up to a 2,500 sq.ft. home.